pasignature/AirBnB_clone/README.md

 ## Concepts to learn from doing this project

-    Unittest - and please work all together on tests cases Python packages
+    Unittest - and please work all together on tests cases.
+    Python packages
     Serialization/Deserialization
     *args, **kwargs